AriamHub/AUSROS/README.md

 |               |               |               | Banquet       |              |

 ---
+# Location

+Please see the [AUSROS Website](https://ariamhub.com/event/ausros/), a map to the lecture hall location is under "Attending".

+---
 # Lectures

 Links to slide decks and information about the lectures will appear below.